CFC Response to COVID 19 pandemic – update 2 June 2022

 What is Common Fund for Commodities (CFC) doing about the coronavirus outbreak?

-Responding to the ongoing pandemic of Coronavirus, COVID-19, the Common Fund for Commodities (CFC) has adopted several measures based on most recent guidelines announced by the Government of the Netherlands.
-The new measures are effective as of 13 November 2021.
+Responding to the ongoing pandemic of Coronavirus, COVID-19, the Common Fund for Commodities (CFC) has been following the new guidelines announced in March 2022 by the Government of the Netherlands.
+The Government of the Netherlands has decided to change the COVID-19 Measures into a COVID-19 basic advice.
 At the same time the CFC endeavors to keep up to date with all of the changing guidelines globally, with a specific focus in its Member Countries.
 When the World Health Organization categorized the spread of the virus as a pandemic, it became incumbent on all of us to be innovative in adopting appropriate measures.
+CFC advises all staff members and our partners to remain alert against the pandemic, while paying attention to the guidelines from the government of the Netherlands.

-These measures pertain to contingency staffing, working from home and quickly adapting to virtual meetings etc. However, the CFC as an organization that is devoted to the socioeconomic development of commodity producers, remains acutely aware of its enhanced duties at this time of pandemic.
+The CFC as an organization that is devoted to the socioeconomic development of commodity producers, remains acutely aware of its enhanced duties at this time of (post) pandemic.
 We are focusing on providing all necessary support to our projects partners assisting them to remain on course during this challenging time.
 The CFC is working hard to remain in contact with the project implementing authorities, providing support to minimize the impact of COVID-19, whenever possible.

-Internally, staff are advised to observe all COVID-19 related protocols such as social distancing, washing hands regularly, working from home as much as possible and staying at home when unwell.
-The CFC has implemented these measures to minimize the risks of transmission of this virus and to offer staff a safe working environment should they choose to work from the office.
-All reasonable measures are taken to protect CFC staff and its clients, while minimizing the impact of the outbreak on the implementation of the CFC’s activities in 2020 and beyond.
-We currently operate at full capacity with most work being done from home in the virtual “cloud office” of the CFC.
+Internally, staff are advised to observe the basic COVID-19 related protocols such as social distancing, washing hands regularly and staying at home when unwell.
+The CFC has implemented these measures to minimize the risks of transmission of this virus and to offer staff a safe working environment.

 In the meantime, the CFC would like to highlight the essential nature of enhanced global cooperation to keep commodity supply chains as minimally impacted as possible, which is at the center of the CFC’s mission as an UN affiliated International Financial Organization.